Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 1. Furbo 360 Dog Camera (Best Overall)

-The catch?
-It is the most expensive option, and Furbo pushes hard for their subscription service.
-The camera works without it, but you lose features like bark alerts and the doggy diary.
+The honest downside?
+It's the most expensive option here.
+Furbo also pushes hard for their subscription service.
+The camera works without it, but you lose features like the bark alerts and the daily doggy diary.

 Buy Furbo 360 Dog Camera on Amazon